I've completed the initial manuscript for a new project

 and a long-time member of the Piano Technicians Guild of New York.

 He had several decades of experience.
-He’d been retained to tune a
+He’d been retained by a man

-piano which had been purchased a month earlier.
-The piano’s owner,
+named Jerry Yates to tune a piano which had been purchased a month

-Jerry Yates, had texted Stephen to let him know that something had
+texted Stephen earlier to let him know that something had come up

-come up and he wasn’t going to be at the house, but the door was
+and that he wasn’t going to be at the house, but the door was open

-open so he should go ahead and begin the work.
-Jerry would return
+so he should go ahead and begin the work.
+Jerry assured him that he

 scratched his bald head, toying with the possibility that he might